-For unsalted seeds, all you have to do is preheat the oven to 400°F, spread them in a single layer on an ungreased roasting pan, and roast for 5 minutes.
+For unsalted seeds, all you have to do is preheat the oven to 400°F, spread them in a single layer on an ungreased roasting pan, and roast for five minutes.

-Take them out and check them at this point to see if they’re dry and the hull cracks open easily.
-If not, pop them in for 2 more minutes, and so on, until they’re done.
+Take them out and check them at this point to see if they’re dry – the hulls should crack open easily.
+If not, pop them back in for two more minutes and check them again.
+Keep adding two minutes to the roasting time and check them often, until they’re done.

 If they turn brown, that means the inside is probably charred.
-So keep an eye on the seeds and don’t let them get too roasted!
+Keep an eye on your homegrown seeds and don’t let them get too roasted!

-Lower the heat to a simmer and let them brine for about 15 minutes.
+Lower the heat to a simmer and let them cook in the brine for about 15 minutes.
 Drain, spread them on a baking sheet, and put them in the oven at 400°F for 10-15 minutes.

 It seems daunting, I know, but I promise you don’t have to crack each one open with your teeth.